DevAlien/Frank/src/go/README.md

 - [ ] Wather (weather) - You can ask for the weather around the world

 ## How do I build a plugin?
-A plugin is a struct that exposes an `ExecAction(models.CommandAction, map[string]string)` and from that it will know what to do.
+A plugin is a struct that exposes an `ExecAction(models.Action, map[string]string)` and from that it will know what to do.
 Example
 ```golang
 package plugins